robmoore-i/JsonRestApi/README.md

 - Only supports GET and POST methods.
 - Path parameters are only supported for GET requests (POST data should go in the body).

+## Todo

+- Write a failing test for when you try to set a session id (sid) value which isn't a string